k8sAustin/k8sAustincom/Kubernetes-Austin.md

 ### 🔓 Open Access, High Standards

 We are committed to keeping our meetups **FREE** and open to all.
-We believe "Tier 1" content should be accessible to everyone, regardless of budget.
+We believe top tier content should be accessible to everyone, regardless of budget.

 ### 🌱 Community Mentorship